Dartanyon Crockett

-Dartanyon Crockett (born May 22, 1991) is a competitive Judo athlete for the United States.
+Dartanyon Davon Crockett (born May 22, 1991) is a competitive Judo athlete for the United States.
 Crockett is legally blind.
 He won the bronze medal in the men's 90 kg division at both the 2012 Summer Paralympics in London in London and the 2016 Summer Paralympics in Rio.
 He attends Pikes Peak Community College, where he is majoring in Social Work.
 He is a former wrestler as well as a member of Team USA.

 Additionally, Crockett recently joined UNICEF Kid Power as a brand ambassador Kid Power Champion.